lampts/lampts.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I am building nextgen AI bank for the largest digital bank in Vietnam in 2024.

-I’ve built AI products with over $1M in ARR and 10M+ users for B2B2C at Vietnam's first tech unicorn.
+I’ve built AI products with over $1M in ARR and 10M+ users for B2B2C at Vietnam's first tech unicorn from 2019 to 2023.

 I delivered a keynote on digital identity platforms at IFC World Bank FIDN in 2020.